microsoft/vscode-docs/docs/java/java-debugging.md

 ### Debugging external files

 The Java debugger also supports external source files.
-This lets you debug third party classes when they are inside a JAR or a source attachment.
+This lets you debug third-party classes when they are inside a JAR or a source attachment.
 Set your breakpoints in those classes before you start debugging.
 You can also attach missing source code with a `zip/jar` file using the Context menu **Attach Source** action.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-debugging/attach-source.mp4" type="video/mp4">